Archita0102/PD-OpenLANE-Workshop/README.md

  #### Introduction to OpenLANE and strive objects
- Using OenSOURCE tools the problem is tougher.
+ Using OpenSOURCE tools the problem is tougher.
 We need to take care about
   a.
 Tools Qualification
   b.
 Tools Calibaration
   c.
 Missing tools